Symphony in White, No. 1: The White Girl: Creation and reception

 Whistler started working on The White Girl shortly after December 3, 1861, with the intention of submitting it to the prestigious annual exhibition of the Royal Academy.
 In spite of bouts of illness, he had finished the painting by April.
 In a letter to George du Maurier in early 1862, he described it as:

 The portrait was created as a simple study in white; however, others saw it differently.
 The critic Jules-Antoine Castagnary thought the painting an allegory of a new bride's lost innocence.
 Others linked it to Wilkie Collins's The Woman in White, a popular novel of the time, or various other literary sources.
 In the painting, Hiffernan holds a lily in her left hand and stands upon a wolf skin rug (interpreted by some to represent masculinity and lust) with the wolf's head staring menacingly at the viewer.

 Whistler submitted the painting to the Academy, but according to Heffernan, he expected it to be rejected at this point.
 The previous year, in 1861, another painting had caused a minor scandal.
 Edwin Henry Landseer's The Shrew Tamed showed a horse with a woman resting on the ground nearby.
 The model was named as Ann Gilbert, a noted equestrienne of the period: however it was soon rumoured that it was actually Catherine Walters, the notorious London courtesan.
 Whistler's painting was reminiscent enough of Landseer's that the judges were wary of admitting it.
 White Girl was submitted to the Academy along with three etchings, all three of which were accepted, while the painting was not.

 Whistler exhibited it at the small Berners Street Gallery in London instead, where it was shown under the title The Woman in White, a reference to the novel of that name by Wilkie Collins, which was a popular success at the time.
 The book was a tale of romance, intrigue and double identity, and was considered a bit of a sensation at the time of its publication.
 Du Maurier apparently believed that the painting referred to the novel.
-The review in the Athenaeum complained that painting did not correspond to the character in the novel, prompting Whistler to write a letter asserting that the gallery chose the title without consulting him, adding "I had no intention whatsoever of illustrating Mr Wilkie Collins' novel.
+The review in the Athenaeum complained that the painting did not correspond to the character in the novel, prompting Whistler to write a letter asserting that the gallery chose the title without consulting him, adding "I had no intention whatsoever of illustrating Mr Wilkie Collins' novel.
 My painting simply represents a girl dressed in white standing in front of a white curtain."